Mpakovich/MovieNight/README.md

-﻿# MovieNight
+Absolutely.
+Here's a clean, professional version of your README.md file in English, free of emojis and optimized for GitHub readability:

 MovieNight
-MovieNight is a sophisticated movie recommendation application that automatically selects films based on user-defined filters and tracks viewing history.
-Designed with a modern interface and smart logic, it delivers a personalized experience for every user.
+MovieNight is a personalized movie recommendation application built with modern technologies.
+It automatically selects movies based on user preferences, tracks viewing history, and allows users to rate content.
+Designed with a stylish dark interface and responsive layout, MovieNight delivers a smart, intuitive experience.

 Features
-- Smart recommendation engine with customizable filters
+- Intelligent filtering system with genre, year, and rating options
+- Automatic recommendations based on filters and user history
-- Ability to mark movies as “watched” to exclude from future suggestions
+- Watch tracking functionality to exclude viewed titles
-- Personal rating system with star-based feedback
+- Personal star-based rating system
-- Filtering by genre, release year, and rating
-- Responsive design for desktop and mobile
+- Responsive layout for desktop and mobile
-- Visually rich movie cards with detailed information Design Highlights
+- Clean movie cards with detailed information

+Design Highlights
-- Dark theme with purple and blue gradient accents
+- Dark theme using gradient overlays in purple and blue tones
-- Smooth animations and hover effects on movie cards
+- Smooth component-level animations and hover interactions
-- Clean typography with clear visual hierarchy
+- Clear, hierarchical typography for optimal readability
-- Interactive filter controls with instant feedback
+- Interactive filters with real-time feedback
-- Intuitive star rating system
+- Rating system built around visual star selection
-- Professional layout with rounded corners and subtle shadows Getting Started
+- Visually balanced layout with rounded corners and depth effects

+Getting Started
 To run the project locally:
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass